OliPi-Project/olipi-moode/README.md

        - Offers ZRAM configuration if 512MB RAM and/or swap detected.
        - Creates a virtual environment (`~/.olipi-moode-venv` by default).
        - Installs systemd services.
-       - Modify ready script for starting ui_playing service after Moode boot
+       - Modify ready script for starting olipi-ui-playing service after Moode boot
        - Append some lines with useful commands to .profile
        - Create file with versions and paths in install dir.